deseret-tech/litecoin-python/sphinx/source/usage.rst

       print "We will ship the pirate sandwidth after payment of 200 coins to ", pay_to

-*Check how much has been received at a certain address* The method :func:`~bitcoinrpc.connection.BitcoinConnection.getreceivedbyaddress` returns how many bitcoins have been received at a certain address.
+*Check how much has been received at a certain address* The method :func:`~litecoinrpc.connection.LitecoinConnection.getreceivedbyaddress` returns how many litecoins have been received at a certain address.
 Together with the previous function, this can be used to check whether a payment has been made by the customer.